-In this tutorial, we bring content from the Quick Start Named-Entity Recognition and the Step-by-step NER tutorials from skweak's documentation and show you how to extend weak supervision workflows with Rubrix.
+In this tutorial, we will show you how to extend weak supervision workflows in skweak with Rubrix.

 We will take records from the CoNLL 2003 dataset and build our own annotations with skweak.
-Then we are going to evaluate NER models trained on our annotations on the standard development set of CoNLL 2003.
+Then we are going to evaluate NER models trained on our annotations on the development set of CoNLL 2003.